 Apparently, you can have your picture taken with the turtles!
 I have no idea what that is about.
 I’d contact St. Augustine Alligator Farm for details if you are interested.

 The has all 23 species of crocodilians and is the only place you can see every species of alligator, crocodile, caiman, and gharial in one spot.
-The photos I am sharing are just a small sampling of all that is being offered in this one acre zoo.
+The photos I am sharing are just a small sampling of all that is being offered in this one-acre zoo.
 They really pack a lot in to this St. Augustine Alligator Farm Zoological Park.
-It may have taken me three year to get here, but better late than never!
+It may have taken me three years to get here, but better late than never!
 It really is worth the price of admission (and extra quarters).
 Definitely go if you are in the St Augustine area.

 • If you enjoyed this post, be sure to sign up for the Ann’s Entitled Life weekly newsletter, and never miss another article!